hueylincheng/project-GettingCleaningData/codeBook.md

 Take tBodyAcc-mean()-X as example,  it can be splitted to 3 different values: senor signal(Acc or Accelerometer), time domain signal type(tBodyAcc-X), and measurement it is taken(mean of the values).

-To create the tidy data set, we follow the procedures list below -
+To create the tidy data set, we follow the procedures list below:

 1. Melt the data. id.vars are subject and activity; the variables are all the features/measurements to get a narrow, skinny data set
 2. Split the variable column based on "_" to create 2 separate columns: senor (signal) and measurement.
 And add the 2 columns to the melted data set created on step 1
 3. Give each column a meaningful names: subject, activity, senor, signal, measurement, and reading.